 There are now websites that will generate semi-unique material that somewhat resembles original material (e.g., ChatGPT).
 Since technology is available to create this content, technology is also available to detect this content.
 Make no mistake, this is plagiarism.
 The instructor is not asking AI to write discussions or any written portion of this course's requirements, but is asking you the student, to create this content.
-If the student submits work that is not their own, original material, or is suspected to have submitted material that was created by AI, it will be considered plagiarism and receive a grade of zero.
-The student will receive feedback attached to the assignment or exam letting them know that AI is suspected.
-The student will have to prove mastery of the material in a virtual meeting with the instructor in these instances.
-It is the student's responsibility to contact the instructor, schedule an appointment, and prove mastery of the concepts associated with the assessment in question.
-If the student does not follow through with contacting the instructor, scheduling an appointment, and proving mastery of the concepts, a zero will remain in the gradebook.
+If the student submits work that is not their own, original material, it will be considered plagiarism and receive a grade of zero.
 The incident will also be detailed to the Dean of Students for disciplinary actions.
 Any further attempts at using artificial intelligence as one's own work will result in a course drop with an F by the instructor.